Jonathan Eddy: French and Indian War

 Jonathan Eddy was born in Norton, Massachusetts in 1726 or 1727.
 In 1755, he enlisted in the Massachusetts militia and participated in Robert Monckton's successful capture of Fort Beauséjour on the Isthmus of Chignecto in the French and Indian War.
-He received a militia captain's commission in 1758, when he apparently saw no action, and again in 1759, when his company was garrisoned at Fort Cumberland (the name Fort Beauséjour was given after its capture).
+He received a militia captain's commission in 1758, when he apparently saw no action, and again in 1759, when his company was garrisoned at Fort Cumberland (the name Fort Beauséjour was switched after its capture).
 After the war, Eddy returned home to Norton, only to return to Cumberland as a New England Planter in 1763.
 From 1770 to 1775 he served in the Nova Scotia House of Assembly, representing Cumberland Township.

 American Revolution

 When the American Revolutionary War began in Massachusetts in 1775, Eddy openly supported the rebellion.
 Following Governor Francis Legge's crackdown on seditious persons, and seeing an opportunity, Eddy fled to his riding in Cumberland.
 He made frequent excursions to see Samuel Adams and the General Court of Massachusetts, as well as to General George Washington.
 There, he was met with varying degrees of support for his proposed rebellion.
 Adams pledged full support, troops, weapons, ammunition and more, while Washington was less enthusiastic, failing to promise direct support for the venture.
 He was eventually able to convince the Massachusetts legislature to provide logistical support in the form of small arms (muskets) and other military supplies.

-In the summer of 1776, Mariot Arbuthnot, the new governor of Nova Scotia, ordered Colonel Joseph Goreham's Royal Fencible Americans to secure Fort Cumberland and keep watch for any signs of an American invasion of the province.
+In the summer of 1776, Mariot Arbuthnot, the new governor of Nova Scotia, ordered Colonel Joseph Goreham's Royal Fencible American Regiment to secure Fort Cumberland and keep watch for any signs of an American invasion of the province.
 Eddy, knowing he was being monitored by authorities loyal to the Crown, fled to Massachusetts where he was made a full colonel in the Continental Army and was given authority to raise a regiment of his own with the sole purpose of the invasion of Nova Scotia through Cumberland and Truro and then east into Halifax.